gabri00/Exp-rob-assignment1/README.md

                 self.err_yaw = angle
         ```

-TheIn any case, the functioning of the controllers is described in the [flowcharts below](#flowcharts).
+In any case, the functioning of the controllers is described in the [flowcharts below](#flowcharts) below.

 To control the camera a *joint state controller* has been added in the rosbot_description package.